 In 2014, I got the incredible opportunity to join my dad on a trip to Nicaragua.
 During my time there, we stayed with a host family of coffee farmers and worked with a non-profit organization called Seeds for Progress, which provides access to education in rural coffee communities.
 This experience in Nicaragua broadened my view on all the aspects of coffee and its effects on the farmers, community and the process of bringing it from farm to cup.
 While living with our host family of coffee farmers, they welcomed us and allowed us to learn and experience their way of life.
 I was honored and humbled to be able to be a part of it, even for such a brief time.
 This changed my life and I’ve been looking for my place in the coffee world ever since.

-As part of supporting the community, Jocelyn Coffee Roasting is currently donating a portion of proceeds each month to organizations supporting BIPOC communities.
+As part of supporting the community, Jocelyn Coffee Roasting is currently donating a portion of proceeds each month to organizations supporting BIPOC and/or LGBTQIA+ communities.
 A different organization is chosen each month and announced on social media.
-Black Lives Matter is a very important cause to me, and I hope for you as well.
-I, as a white woman, am committed to educating myself more, amplifying Black voices, using my white privilege to benefit Black people instead of myself, and looking at my racist tendencies to try and unlearn what society has taught me.
-None of us are free until we are all free.
+My hope is one day this world can be a safe place for all communities of people.

 About My Coffee